Introduction to Airbrush Venturi

 It was amazing in two completely different ways.
 Firstly I got to meet some of the most incredibly skilled airbrush artisans that Australia will ever know and secondly, I witnessed every tafe and tertiary college in the state remove the teaching of airbrushing from all their courses slowly over a ten year period . . .
 I watched the future of airbrushing be dismantled.

-This artwork of Elvis and a collage of scenes from the movie American Graffiti raised $3500.00 for a specific young girl with Cerebral Pasly, again with the direct support of the WA Hot Rod Show and number of important people in 2010.
+This artwork airbrushed but Tony Vowles of Elvis and a collage of scenes from the movie American Graffiti raised $3500.00 for a specific young girl with Cerebral Pasly, again with the direct support of the WA Hot Rod Show and number of important people in 2010.

 From signwriting, visual merchandising, painting and decorating, industrial design, architectural design, illustration, finished art, animation, from everything!